Superman: Secret Origin: Reception

+The series was released to critical acclaim, with many critics citing Superman: Secret Origin as the definitive origin story for Superman.
+According to Comicbook Roundup, Superman: Secret Origin received an average rating of 8.6 out of 10 based on 47 reviews.

 Reviewing each issue, IGN gave high praise to the overall series, with most of the individual issues receiving ratings between 7.8 and 9.0.
-They stated that Johns "wisely sticks closely to the play book of recognizable Superman tropes, making the story feel familiar and iconic without feeling stale."
-In the end, the IGN consensus was "we've all been here before, but that familiarity isn't as problematic as you'd expect.
-Like a great jazz musician playing over a standard, Johns is able to bring enough new personality and style to the mix to make it feel fresh and almost entirely his own."
+They stated that Johns "wisely sticks closely to the play book of recognizable Superman tropes", making the story feel familiar and iconic without feeling stale.
+In the end, IGN said that despite being similar to previous Superman origin stories, they did not consider the comic to be problematic, due to Johns' ability to bring new personality and style to make it feel fresh while standing on its own.

-Comic Book Resources gave each issue in the series between 3.5 and 5 stars, stating "Johns and Frank are setting out to give us the absolute version of Superman's origin.
-Once and for all, or at least for the next so many years, this will be the book to come back to for Superman's origin story." iFanboy gave the finale to the series full ratings, stating that the series as a whole is "a conservative retelling when compared to, say, Mark Waid and Leinil Yu's Superman: Birthright.
-So if your expectation was for a revolution or even evolution, this book is decidedly a failure.
-But that's not the only ambition a storyteller ought to have.
-If you look at "Secret Origin" instead of as a reexamination of Superman and his core relationships, I think it's pretty satisfying.
+Comic Book Resources gave each issue in the series between 3.5 and 5 stars, stating that Johns and Frank gave "the absolute version of Superman's origin" in the title. iFanboy gave the finale to the series full ratings, stating that the series as a whole is a "conservative" retelling when compared to Mark Waid and Leinil Yu's Superman: Birthright, in addition that "Secret Origin" provides a reexamination of Superman and his core relationships.